plenigo/plenigo.github.io/pages/sdks/javascript/includes/js_v3.md

     <td class="tg-0pky">customCSS</td>
     <td class="tg-0pky"></td>
     <td class="tg-0pky">https://example.com/assets/checkout.css</td>
     <td class="tg-0pky">Use `customCSS` if you want to overwrite checkout styles.
 You have to use complete https url of your custom css file.
 This file will be loaded as last source.
-Please take care of CORE Headers.</td>
+Please take care of CORS Headers.</td>
   </tr>
 </tbody>
 </table>